CLAIRE-Labo/python-ml-research-template/src/template_package_name/configs/override/README.md

 The configs in this directory should not be tracked by git.
 They are meant to be used as overrides for the configs in the `configs` directory.
-Use them only for development (e.g. disable wandb, reduce the number of epochs, etc.).
+Use them only for development (e.g., disable wandb, reduce the number of epochs, etc.).
-E.g. you could have an `override/setup.yaml` doing something like:
+E.g., you could have an `override/setup.yaml` doing something like:
 ```yaml
 wandb:
   mode: disabled